Last Updated on December 27, 2022 by admin

 1. Book Tickets for Attractions in Advance

 Before you arrive in Paris, make sure you have your tickets purchased for popular attractions.
-We recommend getting your tickets for the Eiffel Tower and the Louvre in advance of your visit, especially if you’re visiting during the summer.
+We recommend getting your tickets in advance for the Eiffel Tower and the Louvre, especially if you’re visiting during the summer.
+Those attractions in particular can sell-out during peak visiting hours, or they can have really long lines.
+If you already have your tickets, it’ll make visiting the most popular attractions in Paris a breeze!

 If you plan on visiting multiple attractions in Paris, consider buying the Go City Paris Pass.
 You can potentially save lots of money by buying just one pass.
 You can easily download the pass on your phone, so it’s really easy to see all Paris has to offer.
 Another option is to purchase the Paris Pass.
 The Paris Pass covers lots of things, like tickets to the Eiffel Tower or a cruise along the Seine River.
 We recommend that you carefully review how many attractions you would visit to see if it’s worth buying the pass.
 If you only visit a handful of attractions, it may be more affordable to purchase tickets separately at each location.